Oral Science Graduate Program

 The Ph.D. is awarded upon completion of advanced course work and original research that culminates in successful defense of a dissertation.
 Candidates must earn a minimum of 72 semester hours of graduate credit, pass a comprehensive exam, prepare and gain approval of a research prospectus, and complete and successfully defend a dissertation that describes the results of the research.
 It is anticipated that candidates will complete the program in not fewer than four years of full-time residence.
 A syllabus for the PhD program in oral science is available here.

-Applicants should possess a cumulative grade point average of at least 3.00 on on 4.00 scale; students whose first language is not English must earn a score of 550 or better on the Test of Spoken English as a Foreign Language (TOEFL); candidates may also be asked to take the Test of Spoken English.
+Applicants should possess a cumulative grade point average of at least 3.00 on a 4.00 scale; students whose first language is not English must earn a score of 550 or better on the Test of Spoken English as a Foreign Language (TOEFL); candidates may also be asked to take the Test of Spoken English.
 Applicants are asked to submit a statement describing past research experience and current research interests, and stating how completion of the PhD program fits into their career goals.
 A personal interview may be requested.
-Applications and transcripts to enroll in the summer session of the following year should be received no later than December 1.
-Application review is done on a rolling basis.
+Applications and transcripts are reviewed and accepted on a rolling basis.

 For further information about this program, please contact: Dr. Christopher A. Squier.